thesp0nge/dawnscanner/Roadmap.md

 * adding test for RoRCheatSheet\_14
 * adding test for RoRCheatSheet\_15
 * adding test for RoRCheatSheet\_16
+* add a check against deprecated ruby / gems version.
+I will handle MVC gems right now.
+* Better bin/dawn script output formatting using some library like PrettyPrint (this can involve a change in codesake-commons package).
+We will use tables to create ascii organized reports.
+* Create a digital signature as described [here](http://rubygems.rubyforge.org/rubygems-update/Gem/Security.html)
+* bin/dawn refactoring using the new Reporting class to produce json, csv, html output
+* add config file with setting (css directory, report options, ...)

+## Version 1.2.0

 * move is\_vulnerable\_version? and is\_vulnerable\_patchlevel? to an adhoc
   class handling version comparison
 * add @rubysec vulnerability database integration using rake